 Provides data integrity checking on data at rest and in flight, delivering higher reliability and operational robustness.

 Support for auditing capability to monitor file access to a defined set of data.
 The resulting audit logs are stored in an immutable file set to support the compliance requirements of your industry.

 HPE Parallel File System Storage enables "storage islands" consolidation for your HPC, AI, and HPDA environments, delivering high performance for all file sizes/IO patterns, superior scalability, and broad protocol support.

-Its software-defined architecture combines the leading enterprise parallel file system, IBM Spectrum Scale, with one of the leading rack-optimized industry standard servers, HPE ProLiant DL rack servers, as storage nodes.
+Its software-defined architecture combines a leading enterprise parallel file system, IBM Spectrum Scale, with one of the leading rack-optimized industry standard servers, HPE ProLiant DL rack servers, as storage nodes.

-Its philosophy to exploit the different strengths of storage media (SSD and HDD) in a cost-effective way within the same file system/name space without incurring their weaknesses delivers the performance and capacity you need in a very cost-effective way.
+Focus on exploiting the different strengths of storage media (SSD and HDD) in a cost-effective way within the same file system/name space without incurring their weaknesses, delivering the performance and capacity you need in a cost-effective way.

 Quality of Service (QoS) management allows to specify limits on throughput to limit the resources consumed by any fileset in order to control resource consumption in the shared storage pool.
 QOS management allows limits on input/output operations per second (IOPS), maximum MBs, or both.

-AMD is a trademark of Advanced Micro Devices, Inc. Microsoft, Windows, and Windows Server are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
+AMD is a trademark of Advanced Micro Devices, Inc. Linux is the registered trademark of Linus Torvalds in the U.S. and other countries.
+Windows and Windows Server are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
 NVIDIA and GPUDirect are trademarks and/or registered trademarks of NVIDIA Corporation in the U.S. and other countries.
+Red Hat is a registered trademark of Red Hat, Inc. in the United States and other countries.
 All third-party marks are property of their respective owners.